ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 ### npm packages

-The new npm packages are the recommended way to install CKEditor 5 if you use a module bundler like Vite or webpack or one of the popular JavaScript meta-frameworks.
+The new npm packages are the recommended way to install CKEditor&nbsp;5 if you use a module bundler like Vite or webpack or one of the popular JavaScript meta-frameworks.

 This is how the new npm setup looks like when using the open-source and commercial features and translations: